Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 HomeAway, Inc. is the world’s most reliable and leading online marketplace for the vacation rental industry with over 1.2 million online bookable vacation rental homes in 190 countries.

-HomeAway becomes more efficient market for travelers who prefer vacation rentals over hotels.
+HomeAway becomes a more efficient market for travelers who prefer vacation rentals over hotels.

 |$30.18 Million||Nations Luxury Transportation, LLC||2012|